Transfer Learning in Deep Reinforcement Learning: A Survey

-Another work along this line includes the {\emph{Approximate Policy Iteration with Demonstration (APID)}} algorithm, which was proposed by~\cite{kim2013learning} and extended by~\cite{piot2014boosted}.
-Different from \emph{DPID} where both $D_E$ and $D_\pi$ were used for value estimation, the \emph{APID} algorithm applied only $D_\pi$ to approximate on the Q function.
-The expert demonstrations $D_E$ are used to learn the value function, which, given any state $s_i$, renders expert actions $\pi_E(s_i)$ with higher Q-value margins compared with other actions that are not shown in $D_E$:
+Another example is the {\emph{Approximate Policy Iteration with Demonstration (APID)}} algorithm, which was proposed by~\cite{kim2013learning} and extended by~\cite{piot2014boosted}.
+Different from \emph{DPID} where both $D_E$ and $D_\pi$ are used for value estimation, the \emph{APID} algorithm solely applies $D_\pi$ to approximate on the Q function.
+Expert demonstrations $D_E$ are used to learn the value function, which, given any state $s_i$, renders expert actions $\pi_E(s_i)$ with higher $Q$-value margins compared with other actions that are not shown in $D_E$:

-The term $\xi_i $ is used to account for the case of imperfect demonstrations.
-This value shaping idea is instantiated as an augmented hinge-loss to be minimized during the policy evaluation step: